 Whoa, duuuuude.
 It’s, like, 4/20 today.
+Recently, much has been made of florida marijuana laws in the ever-growing struggle for legalization, but the war seems to be going in the right direction.
 While you’re out there joining Willie and Woody and all our weed heroes celebrating, I’m here to like, totally bum you out man.
 Better turn on some Bob Marley or something while you read about all the ways you can get into trouble at the crossroads where weed and the internet meet.

 Let’s start with a basic fact.
 Despite all the talk about how Canada is quite liberal regarding its weed and crime, marijuana possession, purchasing, sale, or growing is illegal in Canada.
 Point final (well, except for some medical exceptions).
 Cannabis (and its derivatives like sweet sweet Afghan hash) is a Schedule II drug under the Controlled Drugs and Substances Act, which is a law packed full of crimes!
 The Act says that even possessing weed can get you up to five years less a day (s.
 (4)(4)(a)).
 Drugs are bad, mmmkay?